sysrep/time-viz/Stateless_Functional_Component.md

 import React from 'react'
 ```

 Instead of creating a class that extends component like an App.js, we can define this component as a plain JavaScript function.
-I'm going to declare constant call event and I'll just define this as an arrow function, and our return value will go inside these parenthesis.
-Our return value is going to be the JSX for a event element.
+I'm going to declare constant call event and I'll just define this as an arrow function, and our return value will go inside this parenthesis.
+Our return value is going to be the JSX for an event element.

 let's cut that out of `App.js`
 ```